Baris000-eng/OS_Module_Exercises/README.md

-This is a repository that contains exercises and project done by using Python's os module.
+This is a repository that contains exercises and projects done by using Python's os module.